Kielder

 Kielder is a small, remote village in western Northumberland, England.
 Located at the head of Kielder Water and in the north west of Kielder Forest, the village is within 3 mi of the Scottish border.

+Etymology

+Kielder is thought to take its name from the Cumbric language, comprising words whose modern Welsh forms are caled 'hard' and dwfr 'water'.
+The name must originally have denoted a river, one of several in Britain called River Calder.

 History

 There was early settlement around Kielder Castle, a hunting lodge built by the Duke of Northumberland in 1775.
 Previous settlements were expanded in the 1950s by the Forestry Commission who constructed housing to accommodate the workers employed in the planting of Kielder Forest.
 Most of this housing has now been sold back to the private sector.

 Governance

 Kielder is in the parliamentary constituency of Hexham.
 Until 1 April 2009 it was within Tynedale local government district, but following local government restructuring in Northumberland the county is now covered by a unitary authority, Northumberland County Council.

 Geography

 It is claimed that Kielder has the lowest level of light pollution in England – hence the construction nearby of Kielder Observatory.
+The Ordnance Survey recognises separately the villages of Kielder and Butteryhaugh.
+The two were linked by a 24 m span road bridge constructed in November 1979 over the River North Tyne at its confluence with the Kielder Burn.